triw0lf/THOR/README.md

 <!--
-THL Hypothesis Review Board Prospectus
+THOR Hypothesis Review Board Prospectus

 The review board will be comprised of 5-7 individuals who will review all hypothesis submissions and vote on acceptance into the THL.

 All submissions will be piped in to a communication channel (Slack?
 Ugh I don’t want another one but maybe) or email to make review easy and acceptance or denial seamless.

-New versions of the THL will be published on a monthly (quarterly?) basis and all reviews must be completed 72 hours prior to release date.
+New versions of the THOR will be published on a monthly (quarterly?) basis and all reviews must be completed 72 hours prior to release date.
 Any rejection should have comments on why it is being rejected and if potential improvements can be made for acceptance.

 Unanimous acceptance of the hypothesis must be achieved by the review board for publication.